 “ZANE” an unfamiliar voice yelled, “Are ya deaf, sonny?
-Look at me when I’m talkin’ to ya, savvy?!”
+Look at me when I’m talkin’ to ya, savvy?”

-about four feet tall.
-She had long, droopy earlobes and an extremely wrinkly face.
+about four feet tall with long, droopy earlobes and an extremely wrinkly face.
 A bun sat at the top of her short white hair.
+Then the obvious question crawled into my head.
 “Wait a second,” I said, “where am I?”
 I quickly scanned the room I was in.
 Have you ever watched Pirates of the Caribbean?
 This room looked just like the captain’s cabin on one of those ships.
 If I learned one thing from those movies, You should never go in the Captain’s Cabin.
 That’s where he keeps all of his treasure!
-So either this lady was about to get shot, or she was the captain of this boat.
-If I think about it, I could see this lady brutally murdering other pirates with a sword in hand.
+So either this lady was about to get shot, or she was the captain of this boat, and she was gonna shoot me.
+If I thought about it, I could see this lady brutally murdering other pirates with a sword in hand.
 She looked at me as if she was trying to make my head explode with her mind.
 She probably could if she really wanted to.

-“You sonny, are on-”
+“You sonny, are on-” She paused

 “What surprise, Did I win a cash prize?”